Du4nG/SSG-2/content/posts/loop/index.md

 It only hurts more because nobody's in the wrong with great power comes great electricity bill
-Her actings good, maybe a little too good :) uh , Control-Alt-Delete, I guess ? everything everywhere all at once again, just, come to your senses
+Her actings good, maybe a little too good :) the debris at the end of the universe uh , Control-Alt-Delete, I guess ? everything everywhere all at once again, just, come to your senses